From project-toolkit

-Design Service Level Objectives (SLOs) with SLIs, targets, alerting thresholds, and error budget calculations following Google SRE best practices.
-Use when defining reliability targets, designing SLOs, calculating error budgets, or establishing service level indicators.
+Designs Service Level Objectives (SLOs) with SLIs, targets, alerting thresholds, and error budget calculations per Google SRE best practices.
+Use for defining reliability targets or service indicators.

 When this skill activates, you guide users through designing production-ready Service Level Objectives.
 Your role is to help identify critical user journeys, define measurable SLIs, set appropriate targets, and calculate error budgets.